pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-04-at-anchor-again.md

 {{< image src="IMG_8931.jpg" alt="Sunsets at anchor are the best" ratio="3x2" >}}

 I noticed the boat next to us had a Belgian flag.
 I googled 'Puff sailboat' and found they're also keeping [a blog](https://sypuff.wordpress.com) with their experiences.
 Kris and Ingrid looked like nice people, so I dingied over for a chat and invited them to Vite & Rêves.
 They rowed over after dinner and brought some beers.
-We had a great evening and a lot of laughts swapping sailing stories and mishaps.
+We had a great evening and a lot of laughs swapping sailing stories and mishaps.

 {{< image src="IMG_8932.jpg" alt="Puff the magic dragon" ratio="3x2" >}}